Letters to Seven Churches (Part Nine): Philadelphia

 Sermon by Richard T. RitenbaughUps and downs, blessings and trials, have characterized every era of the church.
 God's people are always battling something negative between the brief highs.

-Bible Study by StaffThe Philadelphia church is often considered the best of the seven.
+Bible Study by Richard T. RitenbaughThe Philadelphia church is often considered the best of the seven churches of Revelation 2 and 3.
 Is it?
-Does it have any faults?
-Are we biased in our judgment?
+Does it have faults?
+Is our judgment biased?

 Motivation to Endure